Thenia Zerva

-Theoni “Thenia” Zerva (Θεώνη “Θένια” Ζέρβα; born 18 July 1997), also known as Thenia Zervas, is a Greek footballer who plays as a defender or a winger for US college team Louisiana–Monroe Warhawks and the Greece women's national team.
+Theoni “Thenia” Zerva (Θεώνη “Θένια” Ζέρβα; born 18 July 1997), also known as Thenia Zervas, is a Greek footballer who plays as a defender or a winger for Greek A Division club Kifisia WFC and the Greece women's national team.

 Early life

 Zerva was born in Athens and raised in Kalamata.

 College career

 Zerva has attended the Monroe Community College, the Lincoln Memorial University and the University of Louisiana at Monroe in the United States.

 Club career

 Zerva has played for Kalamata 91, Eleusina, Glyfada, Ergotelis and PAOK in Greece and for the Rochester Lady Lancers in the United States.

 International career

 Zerva capped for Greece at senior level during two UEFA Women's Euro qualifyings (2017 and 2022).